Bee pollen: Use as a health supplement

 Potential risks of consuming bee pollen include contamination by fungal mycotoxins, pesticides, or toxic metals.
 Bee pollen is safe for short term use, but for those with pollen allergies, allergic reactions may occur (shortness of breath, hives, swelling, and anaphylaxis).
 Bee pollen is not safe for pregnant women and should not be used during breastfeeding.
 The Food and Drug Administration has warned against the use of some bee pollen products because they are adulterated with unapproved drugs including sibutramine and phenolphthalein.

-Alternative diets for honey bees
+Alternative diets for honeybees

-There are several artificial pollen diets available for honey bees that incorporate a variety of ingredients like soy, corn gluten, yeast, egg, or milk protein, but they often fail to provide the essential macronutrients (such as lipids and proteins), micronutrients (vitamins and minerals), and antioxidants needed by honey bees to thrive.
+There are several artificial pollen diets available for honeybees that incorporate a variety of ingredients like soy, corn gluten, yeast, egg, or milk protein, but they often fail to provide the essential macronutrients (such as lipids and proteins), micronutrients (vitamins and minerals), and antioxidants needed by honeybees to thrive.